Bordered Heegaard Floer homology: Invariance and pairing: Bordered Heegaard diagrams: definition, existence, and uniqueness

-We can furthermore pick the metric and Morse function on $\partial Y$ initially and then extend it to all of~$Y$ by the argument above.
-This allows us to construct a bordered Heegaard diagram for a bordered 3-manifold, not just a 3-manifold with boundary.

-It follows from the Morse theory description that any two bordered Heegaard diagrams for the same bordered $3$-manifold can be connected by (bordered) Heegaard moves: \begin{proposition} Any two bordered Heegaard diagrams for the same bordered $3$-manifold differ by a sequence of \begin{itemize} \item isotopies of the $\alpha$-curves and $\beta$-circles, not crossing $\partial\Sigma$, \item handleslides of $\alpha$-curves over $\alpha$-\emph{circles}, and $\beta$-circles over $\beta$-circles, and \item stabilizations and destabilizations in the interior of $\widebar{\Sigma}$. \end{itemize} \end{proposition}
+The Morse theory description also implies that any two bordered Heegaard diagrams for the same bordered $3$-manifold can be connected by (bordered) Heegaard moves, as specified in the following: \begin{proposition} Any pair of bordered Heegaard diagrams for equivalent bordered $3$\hyp manifolds can be made diffeomorphic by a sequence of \begin{itemize} \item isotopies of the $\alpha$-curves and $\beta$-circles, not crossing $\partial\overline{\Sigma}$, {isotopy|see{Heegaard moves, isotopy}} \item handleslides of $\alpha$-curves over $\alpha$-\emph{circles} and $\beta$-circles over $\beta$-circles, and \item stabilizations and destabilizations in the interior of $\bSigma$. \end{itemize} \end{proposition}

-Before turning to the proof of the Proposition~\ref{prop:heegaard-moves}, for which we follow closely the proof of \cite[Proposition~2.2]{OS04:HolomorphicDisks}, we include two lemmas which will be useful for excluding stabilizing by index zero (or three) critical points (compare~\cite[Lemmas~2.3~and~2.4]{OS04:HolomorphicDisks}).
+Before giving the proof of Proposition~\ref{prop:heegaard-moves}, for which we follow closely the proof of \cite[Proposition~2.2]{OS04:HolomorphicDisks}, we include two lemmas which will be useful for excluding stabilizing by index zero (or three) critical points (compare~\cite[Lemmas~2.3~and~2.4]{OS04:HolomorphicDisks}).

 \begin{lemma} Let $F$ be a compact surface of genus~$h$ with a single boundary component.
 Let $\gammas=\{\gamma_1,\dots,\gamma_h\}$ be an $h$-tuple of embedded, pairwise disjoint, simple closed curves so that $F\setminus\gammas$ is a punctured disk.
 Suppose moreover that $\delta$ is a simple closed curve in $F$ which is disjoint from the $\gammas$.
 Then either $\delta$ is null-homologous or there is some $\gamma_i$ with the property that $\delta$ is isotopic to a curve obtained by handlesliding $\gamma_i$ across some collection of the $\gamma_j$ with $j\neq i$. \end{lemma}